code-and-circuit/spot-web-server/README.md

 Video feed is enabled by default and will be shown in the stage.
 There are Scratch blocks inside of the Spot extension to disable and enable the video feed.

 All Scratch blocks and what they do should be fairly intuitive.
 Blocks telling Spot to walk will force the program to wait for 1 second to prevent commands from being sent too quickly.
-Blocks telling Spot to rotate his body in a specific way do not force the program to wait, to “wait” block (in the “control” section) must be used to force the program to wait.
+Blocks telling Spot to rotate his body in a specific way do not force the program to wait, the “wait” block (in the “control” section) must be used to force the program to wait.

 Any errors with commands sent to Spot from Scratch will be outputted on the server website.
 An example of this would be telling Spot to move forward but leaving the amount blank.
 This will not crash anything, but it will show up on the website so you can know what went wrong.